 Remember to follow the manufacturer’s recommendations for tire pressure as you do with summer tires.
 Your car’s manual will guide you or you will find a sticker on the inside of your door.
 Any trusted repair shop will be able to help you.
 If your tire pressure is wrong, the safety gains of the winter tires can be compromised.

-Special Interest Automobiles is an auto service workshop in Cambridge, ON, and we provide a complete range of car services, from tires and suspension to detailing and A/C repair.
+Special Interest Automobiles is an auto service workshop in Cambridge, ON, and we provide a complete range of car services, from tire services and suspension services to detailing services and A/C repair services.
 We have been proudly, reliably serving Cambridge automobile owners since 1985.
 Speak to one of our mechanics about the best winter tires for your vehicle.
 Safe driving!